Why we love Bristol

 Add a splash of colour to your trip to Bristol on a tour of its creative graffiti and murals – from Banksy originals to international artists, you’ll find the city’s walls popping with eccentric artwork.

-Learn more about street art in BristolInternational Balloon Fiesta
+Learn more about street art in BristolPhoto by: VisitBritain/Rod Edwards

 Hop aboard an iconic yellow and blue Bristol Ferry for a unique way to see the city from its Harbour.
-For an added splash of fun, look out for a Gin Cruise for a liquid fuelled boat trip.
+For an added splash of fun, look out for trips to the Beeses Beer and Cider Festival in October for a well-deserved pint of local ale.

 Discover frosty winter walks around the city, and follow twinkling lights along the bustling streets for a real festive feel.